Isaac52/RAWG_Video_Game_Data/README.md

 - Python: is a free open sours high-level and general-purpose programming language commonly used from machine learning.
 However, for this project I used it to make API calls to extract data.

 - Python Libraries: This is definitely not a comprehensive list of what a python library is.
 However, I've always thought of python libraries as a reusable chunk of code that automates a task for you.
-Most high level python libraries are built in languages like C++ or C. Python in away is built on top of them so it can communicate with the C++ or C. Below are some python libraries I used for the project so far.
+Most high level python libraries are built in languages like C++ or C. Python libraries in away are built on top of C++ or C and can communicate with them.
+Below are some python libraries I used for the project so far.

 - A.) libraries
   - 1.) rawgpy